 Reportable Environmental Incident Rate

 To better benchmark our environmental performance against our peers, we developed an internal environmental metric to track state and federal agency reportable spills and releases.
-The Reportable Environmental Incident Rate (REIR).
+The Reportable Environmental Incident Rate (REIR) has been incorporated into our 2021 Safety and Sustainability Scorecard, which is one performance component of our Short-Term Incentive (STI) Program for employees (click here to learn more).
 Similar to Total Reportable Incident Rate (TRIR), this metric reflects the number of agency reportable environmental incidents multiplied by 200,000 (the average hours worked by 100 employees in a year) and divided by the actual total number of employee workhours.
-REIR has been incorporated into our 2021 Safety and Sustainability Scorecard, which is one performance component of our Short-Term Incentive Program for employees (click here to learn more).
-In 2020, EnLink’s REIR was 1.57, below our 2019 rate, as well as our prior three-year average (click here to see our performance data chart).
+EnLink’s 2021 REIR was 0.89, below our 2020 rate, as well as our prior three-year average, and 41% below our 2021 target.

 Environmental Management System

 EnLink’s environmental performance is driven by our environmental management system, enabling both managerial oversight and employee focus on key environmental areas.
 We follow the continuous improvement process of plan-do-check-act to ensure that environmental standards and considerations are a priority in project planning, emergency response planning, and employee training.
 We also report and investigate incidents, implement compliance processes, and track our performance to allow for continuous improvement.